The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: The K unneth spectral sequence for H *(e n;F p)

+as bigraded $e_{n*}$-algebras, where $\af$ is the ideal generated by the polynomials given in \Cref{lem:relations}, and the right-hand side is graded as follows: \begin{itemize} \item $\HH_*(BP;\F_p)$ in concentrated in homological degree $0$ and has internal degrees equal to the total degrees, \item and $\ov_{n+k}$ for $k \geq 1$ has homological degree $1$ and internal degree $2(p^{n+k}-1)$ \end{itemize} \end{thm}

-In addition to its algebra structure, $\Tor^{BP_*}_*(\HH_*(BP;\F_p),e_{n*})$ also carries the structure of ternary (and higher) Massey products.
+In addition to its algebra structure, $\Tor^{BP_*}_*(\HH_*(BP;\F_p),e_{n*})$ also has Massey products.
 See \Cref{subsec: massey} for definitions and conventions regarding Massey products.
-The following result about these is crucial for our application.
-It has been inspired by \cite[Proposition 5.3]{BakerRichterAdams}.
+The following result is crucial for our application.
+It was inspired by \cite[Proposition 5.3]{BakerRichterAdams}.